Remuddling: Mayfield, Kentucky

 Oh, to have a crowbar handy!

 The scant information I was able to find indicated that this late 19th dwelling was used most recently for professional purposes, so perhaps the enclosed porch provided more space for offices.
+The Mayfield Hospital was once located next door, so it would make sense that this dwelling became home to medical offices.

 Another side elevation.